dasaditi/cards/_posts/2018-12-09-stats-experiment.markdown

 date:   2018-12-09 10:51:47 +0530
 categories: Stats Projects
 img: giving.png
-excerpt: Research question: Does peoples intent to give to charity increase as a project moves through its lifecycle?
+excerpt: Research question - Does people's intent to give to charity increase as a project moves through its lifecycle?

 ---